MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 We found in our project that you can only safely say _an ARM template is valid and deployable if you deployed it once_.

 As `Test-AzResourceManagerDeployment` is not invoking the Azure Resource Manager Engine, complex templates are not validated.
-The general guidance therefore is: Let the Azure Resource Manager Engine expand, validate and _execute_ the template with all its necessary dependencies and parameters.
+The general guidance is: Let the Azure Resource Manager Engine expand, validate, and _execute_ the template with all its necessary dependencies and parameters.
 That means, use the ARM template for a deploy at least once.
-This might be refereed to a System or **Integration Test**.
+This might refer to a System or **Integration Test**.

-Deploying the solution will take time, but actually asserting on the deployed resource is very beneficial.
+Deploying the solution will take time, but asserting on the deployed resource is very beneficial.
 This might be a controversial point and I would love to have a conversation on this topic, as some people think of this step as redundant and obsolete.
-However we found it worthwhile having as it ensures the template is actually deployable.
+However, we found it worthwhile having as it ensures the template is deployable.
-The integration test and therefore complete deployment is only needed on a change to the ARM template itself.
+The integration test and therefore complete deployments are only needed on a change to the ARM template itself.

 If you have additional **imperative** scripts like post configuration, custom script extension, DSC, you want to test I would emphasize to unit tests these scripts and Mock any Az native calls.
 You don't want to test the implementation of commands like `Get-AzResource`, but test wether your logic of execution and written custom code is doing what is expected.